What is Dual Credit?

 Students taking dual credit courses earn college credit while in high school.
 The credits transfer to public colleges in Texas and many private and out of state colleges.

 We have partnered with Dallas College to offer dual credit courses to all high school students.
 See the Memorandum of Understanding (MOU) between GISD and Dallas College concerning Dual Credit.

 Students can save money by completing many of their “core” college courses while still in high school.
 Students who take dual credit classes are also better prepared for the challenge of college.

 Who teaches Dual Credit?

-Dual credit courses are taught by qualified instructors with DCCCD credentials, a Master’s degree and 18 graduate hours in the area they teach.
+Dual credit courses are taught by qualified instructors with Dallas College credentials, a master’s degree with 18 graduate hours in the discipline they teach, or a master's in any subject area and 18 graduate hours in the discipline they teach.